 2. Pelvic Circles On A Ball

-This exercise can help reduce back pain and boost your flexibility.
+This exercise acts as a relaxation technique that can help reduce back pain and strengthen your core.
 It helps the mommy-to-be relax.
+Additionally, this motion might irritate your cervix, which could result in contractions.

-- Sit on a gym ball with your feet wide apart on the floor, and hands on the waist.
-Roll the shoulders back and look forward.
+- Sit on a gym/birthing ball with your feet wide apart on the floor, and hands on the waist.
+Roll the shoulders back and look forward and make sure you are in a comfortable squatting position and not excessively stretching your inner thighs.

 - Move your waist like you would while doing waist circles.
 Start with small circles.
 Keep your feet grounded on the floor.